How to Sign WinForms PDF Document from Local Installed Certificate?

-Syncfusion Essential® PDF is a .NET PDF library used to create, read, and edit PDF documents.
-Using this library, you can sign PDF document from the locally installed certificate using C# and VB.NET.
+Syncfusion Essential® our WinForms PDF is a .NET PDF library used to create, read, and edit PDF documents.
+Using this library, you can sign a PDF document using a locally installed certificate with C# and VB.NET.

-Steps to sign PDF document from locally installed certificate programmatically:
+Steps to sign a PDF document using a locally installed certificate programmatically:

-1. Create a new C# Windows Forms application project.
-Create a Windows Forms application project
+- Create a new C# Windows Forms application project.

-2. Install the Syncfusion.Pdf.WinForms NuGet package as reference to your .NET Framework application from NuGet.org.
-NuGet package reference screenshot
+- Install the Syncfusion.Pdf.WinForms NuGet package as reference to your .NET Framework application from NuGet.org.

 C#